etranos/broadband.speed.covid/paper/v2_taylor_francis/response_reviewers.md

 > 6. A few suggestions on the figures.
 Fig 1 and 2 have crowded tick labels for x-axis month and weekday.
 Fig 3 and 4 may be placed side by side with the same y-axis for easy comparison.
 Actually, I feel “Figure 3 shows that the high standard deviation” may be inaccurate as Fig 4 appears to exhibit higher variability.
 Fig 5 maps may include the locations of metropolitan or major cities to help interpretation.
 The warmer-cooler color scheme may match the population size instead of the ordinal cluster numbers.
 The current color scheme does not help interpretation at all.

 > 7. A few minor things.
 In Sec 2.2, the statement “These returns have been even greater …” appears to be controversial.
 LAD acronym appears before it was defined.
 Virgin Media as a major broadband provider should be briefly introduced in the manuscript.

 We have toned down the statement on returns to say:
-'In some aspects, these returns may have increased during the Covid-19 crisis...'
+"In some aspects, these returns may have increased during the Covid-19 crisis..."

 Apologies on LAD acronym, now corrected.

 We also moved and integrated introduction of Virgin Media to the literature review s2.2.
 See also response to reviewer 1, q6.